What is a food technologist?

 - Good time-management and organisation

 You should also be able to show that you have a genuine interest in food science as well as some knowledge of food legislation and industry standards when applying to jobs.
 Familiarity with quality assurance, food safety and allergen control can be highly beneficial, and it is important to get to know the sector you are aiming to work within.

 Within an interview, you are likely to be asked questions that explore your knowledge of current food product trends as well as your technical experience with production or research methods.
 An employer may also want to hear about your experience of solving particular food related problems and working well within a team environment.
 You should be prepared to give examples that clearly demonstrate your competence – using the STAR technique is the best way to do this.

-There are a variety of ways to search for microbiologist jobs, depending on the type of company you are aiming to work for.
+There are a variety of ways to search for food technologist jobs, depending on the type of company you are aiming to work for.
 University and hospital websites are a great place to start if a medical route is the one for you, or scientific publications such as New Scientist Jobs.
 You may also find opportunities listed on professional networking sites such as LinkedIn.
 Specialist recruitment agencies, such as CK Science, are another effective way to search for and land jobs, as they are able to offer tailored support and advice.

 Download CV and cover letter templates here.